IAcademy: History

 iACADEMY uses an industry-aligned curriculum in its degree programs that is focused in computing, business, and design.
 The four-year programs culminate in a six-month, 960-hour internship program that the students have to go through before graduating.

-By 2014, iACADEMY moved to a new and bigger campus in Buendia to house its growing student population.
+In 2014, iACADEMY moved to a new campus in Buendia to house its growing student population.
 On the same year, iACADEMY signed a Memorandum of Understanding with Aboitiz Weather Philippines to develop a website and application for a faster and more user-friendly experience on weather reports.

-iACADEMY was also able to lock down a study tour partnership with Polimoda, Italy's leading school of Fashion and Marketing, as well as a transfer program with De Paul University in Chicago, U.S. The school also, together with the Animation Council of the Philippines (ACPI) also hosted the Animahenasyon 2014, the biggest Animation Festival in the Philippines, drawing thousands of students and professionals to the event.
+iACADEMY was also able to lock down a study tour partnership with Polimoda.
+Italy's leading school of Fashion and Marketing, as well as a transfer program with De Paul University in Chicago, U.S. The school also, together with the Animation Council of the Philippines (ACPI) also hosted the Animahenasyon 2014, the biggest Animation Festival in the Philippines, drawing thousands of students and professionals to the event.

-In 2018, due to its growing population, iACADEMY opens its second campus, iACADEMY Nexus, on Yakal Street, Makati.
+In 2018, due to its growing student population, iACADEMY opened its second campus, iACADEMY Nexus, on Yakal Street, Makati.